The Real Estate Wholesaling Glossary

 Contracts & Deal Structure terms

 And/or Assigns And/or assigns is contract language showing that the buyer may transfer their rights in the purchase agreement to another buyer.
 Assignment of Contract An assignment of contract is the most common wholesale exit: the wholesaler signs a purchase agreement with a seller, then transfers (assigns) their rights in that contract to an end buyer for an assignment fee.
 Clear Title Clear title means ownership can transfer without unresolved liens, claims, or defects that would block or cloud the sale.
 Double Close A double close (or double closing) is when a wholesaler actually buys the property and then resells it to the end buyer in two separate, often same-day, transactions, keeping the spread between the two prices.
 Due Diligence Due diligence is the investigation a buyer performs before fully committing to a purchase, including condition, title, value, repairs, and exit strategy.
 Earnest Money Deposit (EMD) An earnest money deposit (EMD) is a good-faith payment a buyer puts down when signing a purchase contract, showing the seller the offer is serious.
 It is typically held in escrow and applied at closing.
+Equitable Interest Equitable interest is the buyer right created after a valid purchase contract is signed, before legal title transfers at closing.
+Escrow Escrow is the neutral process or account where funds and documents are held until closing conditions are satisfied.
 Inspection Period An inspection period is the contract window that allows the buyer to inspect the property and cancel under agreed terms before the deadline.
 Novation A novation replaces an original contract with a new agreement, often allowing an investor to market the property differently than a simple assignment would.
+Option Contract An option contract gives a buyer the right, but not the obligation, to buy a property at agreed terms during a specific option period.
+Purchase Agreement A purchase agreement is the contract that sets the price, terms, contingencies, closing timeline, and obligations between buyer and seller.
+Seller Financing Seller financing is when the seller acts like the lender and allows the buyer to pay over time instead of bringing all cash at closing.
+Subject-To Subject-to is a creative finance structure where a buyer takes control of a property while the existing mortgage stays in the seller name.
 Title Company A title company handles escrow, title search, closing documents, and disbursements so the seller, buyer, and wholesaler can close cleanly.
+Title Search A title search reviews public records to confirm ownership and identify liens, judgments, mortgages, taxes, or other title issues.
 Wholesale Contract A wholesale contract is the purchase agreement between the seller and wholesaler that gives the wholesaler control of the deal before assignment or resale.
 Wholesale Fee The wholesale fee, also called the assignment fee, is the wholesaler's profit on a deal: the difference between the price under contract with the seller and the price the end buyer pays, collected at closing.

 Lead Generation terms

 Absentee Owner An absentee owner owns a property they do not personally live in, often because it is rented, inherited, vacant, or held as an investment.
 Wholesalers target absentee owners because distance and deferred management can create selling motivation.
+Code Violation List A code violation list identifies properties flagged by a city or county for maintenance, safety, nuisance, or occupancy issues.
 Distressed Property A distressed property shows physical, financial, legal, or ownership problems that may make a traditional retail sale difficult.
 Wholesalers look for distress because it can create discount opportunities.
 Driving for Dollars Driving for dollars is the practice of physically driving through neighborhoods to spot distressed or neglected properties, recording their addresses, and turning them into a targeted list of potential motivated sellers.
+Expired Listing An expired listing is a property that was listed for sale but did not sell before the listing agreement ended.
+Foreclosure Auction A foreclosure auction is a public sale process used to sell a property after foreclosure procedures reach the auction stage.
+FSBO FSBO means for sale by owner, where the owner is trying to sell without listing through a traditional agent.
 High-Equity List A high-equity list contains owners whose estimated property value is much higher than their mortgage balance.
 Equity gives a seller room to accept a discounted cash offer.
+Inherited Property An inherited property is real estate received through an estate, probate process, or family transfer after an owner dies.
+Lead Source A lead source is the channel or list type that produced a seller lead, such as cold calling, SMS, direct mail, PPC, probate, or referrals.
+List Pulling List pulling is the process of building a targeted property owner list from filters such as absentee ownership, equity, vacancy, probate, or tax status.
 List Stacking List stacking is the practice of combining multiple lead lists and prioritizing properties that appear on several lists at once.
 More overlap usually means stronger motivation signals.
 Motivated Seller A motivated seller is a property owner with a pressing reason to sell quickly, often for less than full market price.
 Finding and qualifying motivated sellers is the core of wholesale lead generation.
+Off-Market Property An off-market property is a property not publicly listed for sale on the MLS or major listing portals when the investor contacts the owner.
 Pre-Foreclosure Pre-foreclosure is the period after a borrower has fallen behind and received a default notice, but before the property is sold at foreclosure auction.
 It can signal urgency, but outreach must be handled with care.
 Probate Lead A probate lead is a property connected to an estate after an owner has died.
 Heirs or personal representatives may consider selling if they do not want to maintain, repair, or divide the property.
 Skip Tracing Skip tracing is the process of finding accurate, current contact information, especially phone numbers, for a property owner so a wholesaler can actually reach them to discuss buying their property.
+Tax Delinquent List A tax delinquent list contains properties where owners may be behind on property taxes, depending on the county records available.
 Tired Landlord A tired landlord is a rental-property owner who may want to sell because of repairs, vacancies, tenant issues, management fatigue, or weaker cash flow.
 Vacant Property A vacant property is not currently occupied.
 Vacancy can signal cost, risk, or neglect, making it a useful lead source for wholesalers.

 Valuation terms